vinayakg/vinayakg.github.io/_posts/2020-05-18-branching-patterns-for-growing-teams.md

 - Aim for high frequency integrations and make them friction free
 - Automate as much as possible
-- Follow continuous integration with enough
+- Follow continuous integration with good unit tests and integration tests